Platzi-Master-C8/MS-Plugins/api_doc.md

 `GET` ➡ /api/v1/users/{userId}/languages
 #### Description
 ```
-This EP presents the languages that a user has used in his/her project
+The languages that a user has used in his/her project
 ```

 ## STATISTICS